FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 Test any third party API thoroughly to ensure that your application won't be negatively affected by relying on it.
 Authentication is a critical part of any application.
 If it is degraded, then the user experience is degraded as well.

 Of course, you gain something when you use a third party API, too.
 Benefits include quicker time to market, reduced cost, or a simpler overall solution with fewer moving pieces.
-Starting with an API integration, perhaps using a [library such as these](https://haveibeenpwned.com/API/Consumers) may make sense.
-It's better to use a third party integration than to perform breached password detection at all.
+Starting with an API integration, perhaps using a [library such as these](https://haveibeenpwned.com/API/Consumers), may make sense.
+It's better to use a third party integration than to perform no breached password detection at all.
 Later, you can build your own data ingestion system as your use increases or you need more control.

-In any event, you'll have a source of compromised credentials and a way to check to see if a password is in that set.
+In any event, now you have a source of compromised credentials and a way to check to see if a password is in that set.

 ## Configuring your authentication system to check for leaked passwords